MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 10. Select the **Display** tab.
 In the **Columns to display** list, select **Database Name** and **Database Size (MB) String**, and select **OK**.
 11. Select the **SQL Server Databases** view to see the list of the imported SQL Server databases.

-### To view and edit imported SQL Server database configuration items
+### View and edit imported SQL Server database configuration items

 1. Select the **SQL Server Databases** view that you created, and then select any item in the list.
 Notice that the **Preview** pane shows detailed information about the selected item.
 2. Double-click any item in the list to view the item in a dynamically generated form.